-- Topics: Attentional and executive processes in anxiety and related psychopathology; Investigation of potential transdiagnostic “bridges” across disorders (e.g., attentional and executive mechanisms, brain alterations, avoidance, rumination; affiliative system); Translational research (e.g., neuromodulation, cognitive training, CBT)
+- Topics: Network approaches to mental disorders; Attentional and executive processes in anxiety and related psychopathology; Investigation of potential transdiagnostic “bridges” across disorders (e.g., attentional and executive mechanisms, brain alterations, avoidance, rumination; affiliative system); Translational research (e.g., neuromodulation, cognitive training, CBT)

-- Methods: Self-report, reaction-time, psychophysiology, neuromodulation, fMRI, clinical trials, and computational network approaches.
+- Methods: Self-report, reaction-time, psychophysiology, neuromodulation, fMRI, clinical trials, and computational network analysis, time series.

 - Other domains: network analysis; data science; research methodology; meta-analysis; affective neuroscience; addiction; neuropsychology

 Ten recent representative publications (over the last five years)

 - Heeren, A., Jones, P. J., & McNally, R. J. (2018).
 Mapping network connectivity among symptoms of social anxiety and comorbid depression in people with social anxiety disorder.
 Journal of Affective Disorders, 228, 75-82.

 - Heeren, A., Mogoaşe, C., Philippot, P., & McNally, R.J.
 (2015).
 Attention bias modification for social anxiety: A systematic review and meta-analysis.
 Clinical Psychology Review, 40, 76-90.